FCE Speaking Archives - EngExam.info

 Candidate Discussion

-Examiner: Now I’d like you two talk about the following question: how can the government help people find employment?
+Examiner: Now I’d like you two to talk about the following question: how can the government help people find employment?

 Marian: Would it be ok with you if I went first?